Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 A thesis confirmed by the technical director of Ferrari.
 Fisichella takes note, but two weeks after the accident with the Ferrari driver in Hockenheim the bitterness remains.

-"Gene’s maneuver was decisive, because then overtaking Ferrari was impossible.
-I don’t understand why Gene let one machine through easily and not the other".
+"Gene’s manoeuvre was decisive, because then overtaking Ferrari was impossible.
+I don’t understand why Gene let one car through easily and not the other".

 "Now this success could give me the decisive impetus.
-Stimuli I have many.
+I have many stimuli.
 Then tell me what they want.
 I just think about collecting as many points as possible".

-At a press conference, about his exceptional departure, Mika said:
+At a press conference, about his exceptional start, Mika says:

 Then he is asked how he managed to gain so much in terms of speed between the warm-up and the race.
 Schumacher comes in jokingly, saying:

 "Do you really expect an answer?"